hbs-rcs/large_data_in_R/index.md

 If we think carefully about it we’ll see that our previous attempt to process the taxi data by reading in all the data at once was wasteful.
-Not all the rows are Uber rides, and the only column I really need is the one that tells me if the ride was an Uber or not.
-I can perform the computation I need by only reading in that one column, and only the rows for which the `Hvfhs_license_num` column is equal to `HV0003` (Uber).
+Not all the rows are Lyft rides, and the only column I really need is the one that tells me if the ride was an Lyft or not.
+I can perform the computation I need by only reading in that one column, and only the rows for which the `Hvfhs_license_num` column is equal to `HV0005` (Lyft).

+### Use streaming data tools and algorithms

+It’s all fine and good to say “only read the data you need”, but how do you actually do that?
+Unless you have full control over the data collection and storage process chances are good that your data provider included a bunch of stuff you don’t need.
+The key is to find a data selection and filtering tool that works with streamed data so that you can access subsets without ever loading data you don’t need into memory.
+Both the `arrow` and `duckdb` R packages support this type of workflow and can dramatically reduce the time and hardware requirements for many computations.

 ### Avoid unnecessarily storing or duplicating data in memory